Rethinking job descriptions: How impact descriptions can attract better candidates

 Writing quality job descriptions clearly play a significant role when candidates are deciding on a role.
 So those who take the time to get it right have a distinct advantage.

 This is especially true for smaller organisations.
 Without a recognisable brand or wealth of funding to fall back on, there’s less room for error.
-Terrible job descriptions will still receive plenty of applications if the advertised salary is well above the market average.
+Terrible job descriptions will still receive plenty of applications when posted on job boards, if the advertised salary is well above the market average.
 Similarly, jobs posted by easily recognisable brands will always generate a lot of candidate interest, regardless of how the description reads.